Skip to content

 Self-hosted runners allow you to:

-• Keep credentials local: AWS credentials never leave your infrastructure
+• Keep credentials local: Cloud credentials never leave your infrastructure

 • Meet compliance requirements: Run scans within your security perimeter